BB90FR/WeatherApp/README.md

 # WeatherApp
-Weather App gives you the weather in real time in any given places on the planet.
+Weather App gives you the weather in real time in any given place on the planet, displayed on a map(coded with Express.js).

+**Features:**

+- Responsive interface (designed with Bootstrap)
+- Sign-up/Sign-in feature with a NoSQL database
+- Locations displayed on an interactive map
+- Save any number of cities
+- Weather data come from the Open Weather Map API

+Warning: logging in with a different user will still display the cities you saved with the first user.
+I designed this app just to have fun with a weather API, I did not spend time on the sign-in logic.